On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Preliminaries

+In summary, we have the following lemma. \begin{lemma} For $v\in\mathcal{S}$, system (\ref{EQ1-1})--(\ref{EQ1-3}) is equivalent to system (\ref{local-system-1})--(\ref{local-system-2}). \end{lemma} Notice that if we consider $v_0\in\ker P$, i.e., consider $\widetilde{v}_0 = 0$, then from (\ref{local-system-2}) we can see $\widetilde{v}$ remains zero.
+Therefore, system (\ref{local-system-1})--(\ref{local-system-2}) reduces to the $2D$ Euler equations, which is globally well-posed.
 Based on this observation, we establish the first long time existence result in section 4 by assuming the analytic norm of $\widetilde{v}_0$ is small.
 In order to investigate the effect of rotation, we further study the evolution of the baroclinic mode.
 This can be done by further decomposing the baroclinic mode in order to identify the resonant and non-resonant parts due to the rotation.
+Since the rotation matrix $\mathcal{J}$ has eigenvalues $\pm i$, with corresponding eigenvectors $\frac{1}{\sqrt{2}} $, we can define